Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Where can you find the Cockney Cash Machines in East London?

 North London Hidden Gems

 Regents Canal, between Regents Park and Camden Lock

 If you follow the Regents Canal from Little Venice in the west, you’ll eventually end up passing by Regents Park and Camden in north London.

 The stretch leading between the park and Camden Lock is one of my favourite secret gems in London for finding a little peace and quiet by the water.

-The relaxing canal-side walk, which is usually quieter than the slightly better-known Little Venice, will take you past more houseboats, the occasional group of kayakers or paddleboarders, ‘The Pirate Castle’ (a boating and outdoor activities charity based inside a unique castle-like building) and St Marks Church, which during the warmer months has a stall serving drinks and ice creams.
+The relaxing canal-side walk, which is usually quieter than the slightly better-known Little Venice, will take you past more houseboats, the occasional group of kayakers or paddleboarders, ‘The Pirate Castle’ (a boating and outdoor activities charity) and St Marks Church, which during the warmer months has a stall serving drinks and ice creams.

 Plus you can grab a tasty lunch from Camden Market once you reach the other end!

 Pre-book your boat ride down Regents Canal from Little Venice to Camden Lock.

 Highgate Cemetery, Highgate